Steps to Legally Remove Squatters in Texas

 Requirements for Adverse Possession in Texas

-- Notorious Possession: The possession must be obvious to others, not hidden from the owner.
+- Notorious Possession: The possession must be visible and is not concealed from the owner.

 Timeframes Required for Adverse Possession Claims